What is Criminal Sexual Conduct 1st Degree?

 Blank Law, PC Team

-Depending on the seriousness of the sexual act one has committed or is accused of committing, the sex crime may be classified as first, second, third, or fourth-degree criminal sexual conduct (CSC).
+In Michigan, sex crime allegations are taken very seriously by law enforcement authorities.
+Depending on the seriousness of the sexual act one has committed or is accused of committing the sex crime may be classified as first, second, third, or fourth-degree criminal sexual conduct (CSC).
+If charged with a sexual offense, our sex crimes lawyer can help you.

 Of all the four categories, criminal sexual conduct 1st degree is the most serious kind of sex offense with which one can be charged.
-It involves the sexual penetration (vaginal, anal or oral) of the victim and comes with life-altering consequences.
+It involves the sexual penetration (vaginal, anal, or oral) of the victim and comes with life-altering consequences.

-If there is a possibility that you may be facing criminal sexual conduct in the first degree charges, understanding what the crime entails can help you protect your future and freedom.
+If there is a possibility that you may be facing criminal sexual conduct in the first-degree charges, understanding what the crime entails can help you protect your future and freedom.

 You should NOT wait until you are charged to contact an attorney or find out why you are being investigated for possible criminal sexual conduct in the first-degree charge.